 In cases where no temporary illness or disablement is caused or contributed to by reason of childbirth, maternity leave with pay, in accordance with this Section, shall be granted for a reasonable period of time, in accordance with state law.
-Where circumstances warrant it, paternity leave with pay for a period not to exceed one (1) month may be approved by the College Dean.
+Where circumstances warrant it, paternity leave with pay for a period not to exceed one (1) month may be approved by the College Dean or School Dean/Director.